ericspod/EidolonLibs/README.md

    * The Cg include directory should point to that in the included **Dependencies/src/Cg/include** directory
    * The Cg_LIBRARY_* values should all be /Library/Frameworks/Cg.framework

- 3. In the **build/lib/Ogre.framework/Headers** directory there will be directories you should copy into the **build/lib/macosx/Ogre.framework/Headers**.

- 4. Move the compiled frameworks into the **osx** directory as it is current setup.
+ 3. Move the compiled frameworks into the **osx/bin** directory.
+The Cg framework is copied from the one installed by the installer, so just keep this.

 ### ubuntu12